-In all three of the preceding incidents that revealed Jesus was the promised Messiah, He instructed those involved not to publicize Who He was.
-In contrast, John 4:25-26, which occurred at the close of Jesus’ conversation with a woman at a well where He had stopped to get a drink, He did not attempt to keep secret the fact that He was the Messiah.
+In all three of the preceding incidents which revealed that Jesus Christ was the promised Messiah, He instructed those involved not to publicize Who He was.
+In contrast, John 4:25-26, which reports what occurred at the close of Jesus’ conversation with a woman at a well where He had stopped to get a drink, He did not attempt to keep secret the fact that He was the Messiah.
 This scripture passage states, “The woman said to Him, ‘I know that Messiah is coming’ (who is called Christ).
 ‘When He comes, He will tell us all things.
 Jesus said to her, ‘I who speak to you am He.’”
-So, why would Jesus have told the woman that He was the Messiah and not even instructed her not to tell anyone else who He was?
+So, why would Jesus have told the woman that He was the Messiah and not even instructed her to not tell anyone else who He was?

-With regard to the same scripture passage, Normal Geisler, Ph.D., and Thomas Howe, M.A., provide a broader explanation.
+Normal Geisler, Ph.D., and Thomas Howe, M.A., provide a broader explanation of the same scripture passage.
 On page 408 of their book entitled When Critics Ask, they state,

 Jesus was in Samaria, not Judea.
 The Jews of Jesus’ day had a distorted concept of the Messiah, namely, as one who would deliver them from the political oppression of Rome.
 In this context, Jesus was more careful [in the first passage] to make His claims more covert, so as to elicit from His disciples a more spiritual concept of the one who came to redeem His people (cf. Luke 19:10; John 10:10).